-Field experience where students apply and integrate beginning knowledge, values, skills, and ethics for social work practice with an emphasis on diversity, social justice, and service.
+Field experience in which students apply and integrate beginning knowledge, values, skills, and ethics for social work practice with an emphasis on diversity, human rights and justice, and professional generalist practice.
 Weekly on-campus field seminar supports integration while students work a minimum of 100 hours in field setting under agency supervision.
 Prerequisites: SOW304; SOW313; SOW330; major in social work; admission to the Social Work Program; admission to the Social Work Field Program.